Blackscure/Userwebsite/README.md

 # Userwebsite
-This ia a user website where the user can register ,login,add a comment ,upvote and devote,I have created using UI templates
+This is a user website where the user can register,login,add comments,make upvotes and devotes.The website has an awesome UI and was created using UI templates.